Structural modulation, physical properties, and electronic band structure of the kagome metal UCr$_6$Ge$_6$: Results and Discussion

 To assess whether the electronic heat capacity is influenced by chromium kagome flatbands and uranium 5$f$ states, the electronic band structure was calculated for an ordered \UCG\ cell with uranium 5$f$ electrons in the valence [Fig.~\ref{fig:bands}(a)] and for \LCG\ [Fig.~\ref{fig:bands}(b)].
 Additional band structures for each material with an effective Hubbard $U$ are provided in the Supplemental Material \cite{supplement}.
 The calculated bands are shown with colors indicating weight from uranium/lutetium (teal), chromium (red), or germanium (pink) states.
 The general features of the \UCG\ band structure are, unsurprisingly, similar to those reported for other 166s \cite{thomas2025uv6sn6,riedel2025magnetic,hu2022tunable,ortiz2024stability,kim2023infrared}, but for \UCG, flatbands typically associated with the kagome lattice along the $M$--$K$ path sit below $E_\mathrm{F}$.
 The relative $E_\mathrm{F}$ shift also places a flat valence band with hybrid uranium and chromium character along the $\Gamma$--$A$ Brillouin zone path close to $E_\mathrm{F}$, further demonstrating the band tuning possibilities provided by expanding the 166 family to 5$f$ systems.

 Comparing the \UCG, \LCG, and previously published YCr$_6$Ge$_6$ \cite{ishii2013ycr6ge6} band structures reveals that the $R$Cr$_6$Ge$_6$ structures are conducive to a significant DOS at $E_\mathrm{F}$.
 The total DOS at $E_\mathrm{F}$ for a \UCG\ formula unit is 21.64~states/eV (13.79~states/eV for \LCG).
-The equation relates the Sommerfeld coefficient to the DOS at $E_\mathrm{F}$ [$D(E_\mathrm{F})$] and the Boltzmann constant ($k_\mathrm{B}$) for noninteracting electrons.
+The equation relates the Sommerfeld coefficient to the DOS at $E_\mathrm{F}$ [$D(E_\mathrm{F})$] and the Boltzmann constant ($k_\mathrm{B}$).
 The predicted Sommerfeld coefficient is 51.0~mJ~mol$^{-1}$~K$^{-2}$ for \UCG\ and 32.5~mJ~mol$^{-1}$~K$^{-2}$ for \LCG.
 The ratio of the experimental to predicted value is, therefore, 1.7 for \UCG\ and 1.8 for \LCG, indicating moderate enhancement.
-While the enhancement may indicate mass renormalization due to electron correlations, the increase may also stem from electron-phonon coupling.
 When an effective Hubbard $U$ is included in the band structure calculation to localize the uranium 5$f$ electrons, the chromium DOS near $E_\mathrm{F}$ is mostly unchanged, and the uranium weight at $E_\mathrm{F}$ decreases to nearly zero (Fig.~S5(a) \cite{supplement}), resulting in a predicted Sommerfeld coefficient of 26.4~mJ~mol$^{-1}$~K$^{-2}$.